-The development of a comprehensive State Plan for the prevention of child abuse and neglect was an enormous endeavor and was a collaborative effort.
-Gratitude is expressed to those who so graciously gave of their time and expertise to review the Plan and to provide guidance.
+This is a resubmission of the most current State Plan for the prevention of child abuse and neglect.
+The development of this comprehensive State Plan was an enormous endeavor and a collaborative effort.
+Gratitude is expressed to those who so graciously gave of their time and expertise to review the Plan and provided guidance as well as to those who continue to develop the State Plan of tomorrow.
 Their commitment to the prevention of child abuse and neglect is deeply appreciated.